 Matchday revenue is based on men's football matches played by the Club throughout the year.
 Revenue from each match is recognised only after each match is played throughout the year.
+General admission tickets for a matchday are refunded up to 7 days prior to the event.

-Matchday revenue includes revenue generated from the following competitions:

-Manchester City Football Club domestic and European matchday activities played at the Etihad Stadium in Manchester, together with the Company's share of gate receipts from domestic cup matches not played at the Etihad Stadium and revenue generated from pre-season tours.
+Matchday revenue includes revenue generated from Manchester City Football Club domestic and European matchday activities played at the Etihad Stadium in Manchester, together with the Company's share of gate receipts from domestic cup matches not played at the Etihad Stadium and revenue generated from pre-season tours.
 The share of gate receipts payable to the opposition club and competition organiser for domestic cup matches held at the Etihad Stadium is recognised as an operating expense once the match has been played.

-Matchday turnover received in advance of the year end, relating to the following year is treated as deferred income until such time that the related match is played when the revenue is recognised.
-Deferred matchday turnover mainly relates to seasonal facilities at the Etihad Stadium.
+Matchday revenue received in advance of the year end, relating to the following year is treated as deferred income until such time that the related match is played when the revenue is recognised.
+Deferred matchday revenue mainly relates to seasonal facilities at the Etihad Stadium.